Democrats promise an 'orderly process' to replace Biden. Harris is favored, but questions remain

 Others who have been mentioned as viable contenders — including Shapiro and North Carolina Gov. Roy Cooper — have also both endorsed Harris and would seem unlikely to run in light of Biden’s backing her, and the expected fundraising advantage she would hold over anyone who’d enter the field.

-Further complicating matters is the fact that the DNC had planned to hold a virtual roll call to choose its nominee ahead of the convention, in order to meet Ohio ballot eligibility rules.
-That state's original deadline ballot deadline was Aug.
+The DNC had planned to hold a virtual roll call to choose its nominee ahead of the convention, in order to meet Ohio ballot eligibility rules.
+That state's original ballot deadline was Aug.
 7, and though the Legislature has since approved a law nullifying that, it doesn’t take effect until Sept.
 1.

 DNC lawyers say that means the party could face legal challenges in Ohio if it fails to name their party’s nominee prior to the state’s original deadline.
 But the convention rules committee has said it won’t set a date for the virtual roll call — which could take place over several days — before Aug.
 1.